madhumc85/angular_play_scala/README.md

 ## TODO

+* Jenkins hangs and never exits from the job when it starts up Play in Prod mode (Play is working and just keeps listening).
+Find way to spawn process outside of Jenkins and to kill when pulling changes/restart.
 * Integrate Berkshelf for Chef recipe dependency management
 * Add option for provisioning and deploying on AWS EC2
 * Create Vagrant base box with the software above already installed on it